 a) Simply split the thorax down the middle and then remove the gut.
 The crayfishes gut is a thin black line, you'll want to take this out.

 b) The second technique is to pinch the swimming appendages or tail fin and then snap it upwards.
 When you hear it release you can gently pull the whole gut out in one go.
 This technique is perfect for when you want the whole tails.

-Despatch all of the Crayfish and then you will have a plate or board of Crayfish to cook up.
+Despatch all of the crayfish and then you will have a plate or board of crayfish to cook up.